 Each year IPRA, in collaboration with the OECD and the International Organisation of Pension Supervisors (IOPS), hosts an annual conference at the OECD Headquarters, Paris.

-5th International Pension Research Association Conference
+- New International Pension Research Association announced

-4th International Pension Research Association Conference
+- International Pension Research Association Conference on Developments in Pensions

 |Have a question?